-We comply with our pre-analysis plan to analyse the heterogeneity of (ITT) impacts along diverse dimensions, despite detecting no positive average impacts, since it is possible to detect positive impacts in some subsets of the population.
-We do not report heterogeneity results for our LATE estimates, since none of the 12 estimates for LATE heterogeneity was significant at the 5% level.
-This is not surprising given that we find little evidence of heterogeneity in our ITT estimates.
+We comply with our pre-analysis plan to analyse the heterogeneity of ITT impacts along diverse dimensions, despite detecting no positive average impacts, since it is possible to detect positive impacts in some subsets of the population.
+We do not report heterogeneity results for our LATE estimates since none of the 12 estimates for LATE heterogeneity was significant at the 5 per cent level.
+This is not surprising, given that we find little evidence of heterogeneity in our ITT estimates.

-Regressions reported in Online Appendix A (Table A13) allow treatment effect heterogeneity by teacher and school characteristics, including whether: 1) the teacher was trained under the SSRP (the most recent previous government teacher training); 2) the teacher has a permanent contract; 3) the teacher has five years of experience or less; and 4) the school's estimated management quality index is above the median.
-Only one of the 16 interaction terms is statistically significant at the 5% level (another is significant at the 10% level), and in only two of 16 do we reject the null of no joint effect.
+Regressions reported in Online appendix A (Table A13) allow treatment effect heterogeneity by teacher and school characteristics, including whether: (1) the teacher was trained under the SSRP (the most recent previous government teacher training); (2) the teacher has a permanent contract; (3) the teacher has five years of experience or less; and (4) the school's estimated management quality index is above the median.
+Only one of the 16 interaction terms is statistically significant at the 5 per cent level (another is significant at the 10% level), and in only two of 16 do we reject the null of no joint effect.
 The interaction terms' standard errors are large.
 We conclude that our data cannot detect impact heterogeneity in these dimensions.

-29 Following our pre-analysis plan, we also checked robustness using another measure of student achievement: scores of the School Education Examination (SEE).
-We checked balance according to these scores using the SEE results from shortly after the baseline data were collected (in March/April of 2018), finding scores to be marginally significantly lower in treatment schools.
-Because of this we used the SEE data from March/April 2018 and March/April 2019 to obtain difference-in-differences estimates (with school fixed effects) of the treatment impact on math and science SEE scores.
+&lt;sup>30 Following our pre-analysis plan, we also checked robustness using another measure of student achievement, the Secondary Education Examination scores (SEE scores).
+We checked balance according to these scores using the SEE results from shortly after the baseline data were collected (in March-April 2018), finding scores to be marginally significantly lower in treatment schools.
+Because of this we used data from March-April 2018 and March-April 2019 to obtain difference-in-differences estimates (with school fixed effects) of the treatment impact on maths and science SEE scores.
 The estimates are statistically insignificant and more imprecisely estimated than our main estimates.
-The point estimate for the SEE math school is similar to ours, while the point estimate for science is positive, yet not significant.
+The point estimate for the SEE maths school is similar to ours, while the point estimate for science is positive but not significant.

-30 A 95 percent confidence interval an unbiased estimate of a zero impact would range from -0.14 to 0.14 and thus would not rule out a true effect size of 0.10 standard deviations.
+&lt;sup>31 A 95 per cent confidence interval of an unbiased estimate of a zero impact would range from -0.14 to 0.14, and thus would not rule out a true effect size of 0.10 standard deviations.